DennisdelRioCarbo/Team-11/README.md

 Men are generally more likely to develop heart disease.
 An increasing number of women are experiencing heart disease but they are under-diagnosed.
 For both sexes, the risk of heart disease increases with age.

 ## Description of source data
-The sourced data comes from Kaggle and it was originally sourced from the CDC's 2020 Behavioral Risk Factor Surveillance System (BRFSS) which is the nation's premier system of health-related telephone surveys that collect state data about U.S. residents regarding their health_related risk behaviors, chronic health conditions, and use of preventive services.
+The sourced data comes from Kaggle and it was originally sourced from the CDC's 2020 Behavioral Risk Factor Surveillance System (BRFSS) which is the nation's premier system of health-related telephone surveys that collect state data about U.S. residents regarding their health related risk behaviors, chronic health conditions, and use of preventive services.
-The original dataset contained nearly 300 variables and was reduced to just about 20 variablesand was transformed into a csv file from SAS file.
+The original dataset contained nearly 300 variables and was reduced to just about 20 variables and was transformed into a csv file from SAS file.
 The features included in this dataset are:

 - *Heart Disease* (Yes/No) Respondents that have ever reported having coronary heart disease or myocardial infarction.